 Would you say this is a techno record?
-Certainly Daemon takes my top spot for hottest burner of the year so far.
+Certainly Daemon is the highest temperature burner I've heard so far this year.
 But this album also includes the Boards of Canada-esque Hymn, the more cinematic Everything at Once, a textural exploration á la Tim Hecker (Thessaloniki), and even some full-on minimal/chamber pieces (Another Life, Secret Window).
 Overall this is one of my favorite records in recent memory and I'll be paying very close attention to the Smart brothers from here on out.

 An exciting metal album that veers between punishing density and soaring, catchy hooks.
 The cymbal work almost sounds jazzy at times, but don't go in expecting jazz.
 I picked Speaking of Orbs to add to my Work Metal playlist.